Allegheny-ComputerScience-600-Sum2022/cmpsc-600-senior-thesis-antlet/thesis.md

 LibCST is a library that parses Python source code as a CST (Concrete Syntax Tree) but acts like an AST (Abstract Syntax Tree).
 While one would normally use Python's built-in AST module to leverage syntax trees and parse them, LibCST has more to offer.
 Essentially, it "creates a compromise between an Abstract Syntax Tree (AST) and a traditional Concrete Syntax Tree (CST)" [@Libcst].
 Unlike traditional syntax trees, this library is lossless in the sense that it has the ability to preserve all parts of the source code including things like comments, whitespace and parenthesis.

-The main framework for NamePy stemmed from a previous project: [CAStanet](https://github.com/cmpsc-481-s22-m1/CASTanet).
-This tool uses LibCST's `matchers` in order to locate nodes of specific types in source code.
-NamePy started this way as well, but it was refactored to use a `visitor` class instead (as can be seen in figure code segment below).
-In this way, it is able to traverse the whole tree in chronological order.
-Through each function, specific nodes for the identifiers being analyzed are extracted and conditional logic is performed.
+The main framework for NamePy originally stemmed from a previous project: [CAStanet](https://github.com/cmpsc-481-s22-m1/CASTanet).
+This tool uses LibCST's `matchers` in order to locate specific nodes in source code and count them.
+NamePy started this way as well, but it was refactored to use a `visitor` class instead.
+The code segment below shows how a visitor class is created.
+The class uses node-metadata to locate specific types of nodes as well as the information surrounding them.
+In the case of NamePy, those nodes consist of the 4 identifiers that are analyzed.
+First, the identifiers as well as their line numbers, column numbers and comments/docstrings around them are located.
+Then, conditional logic is applied for each instance that NamePy looks for.
+Unlike LibCST's `matchers`, this method allows parsing through the syntax tree in a manner that can extract node information chronologically.

 ```python
 class IdentifierVisitor(cst.CSTVisitor):